 Typeclasses form the core of Evennia data storage.
 It allows Evennia to represent any number of different game entities as Python classes, without having to modify the database schema for every new type.

-In Evennia the most important game entities, Players, Objects,
+In Evennia the most important game entities, Accounts, Objects,

 Scripts and Channels are all Python classes inheriting, at varying